OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowImage.md

 ## Display

-This is how `RowImage` is rendered in a webpage:
+This is how a `RowImage` module is rendered in a webpage:

 <img width="1130" alt="image" src="https://user-images.githubusercontent.com/3258579/146674618-8a39d80f-325d-4de6-b17d-2fe36474a12b.png">

 ## Use
-This table describes what is and how to use `RowImage` module.
+This table describes what is and how to use the `RowImage` module.

 <table>
 <thead>